CalCOFI/rCRUX/README.md

 ```

 Example output can be found [here](/examples/12S_V5F1_Example_Pipeline_output_generated_9-15-22).
-Note, there will be variability between runs due to primer blast return parameters and the sample size and random sampling of the blast seeds table that occurs during rcrux_blast.
+Note, 1) the rcrux_blast output summary.csv file is omitted due to size.
+It is included in the zenodo repository.
+There will be variability between runs due to primer blast return parameters and the sample size and random sampling of the blast seeds table that occurs during rcrux_blast.

 # [get_blast_seeds](https://lunagal.github.io/get_blast_seeds)